Location: Northern Indiana

 A variety of factors can cause engineers to rethink capacity expansion when it comes to getting more out of your wastewater treatment plant (WWTP).
 These can include anything from physical footprint and costs, all the way to the level of treatment desired and power demands for operations.
 On a very basic level, the simple matter of real estate can make or break the feasibility of a wastewater solution that is both effective and economical.

-Due to upcoming changes in water quality regulations, the wastewater treatment plant (WWTP) was looking to reduce Total Suspended Solids (TSS) by 50% and Biochemical Oxygen Demand (BOD) by 30%.
+Due to upcoming changes in water quality regulations, the wastewater treatment plant (WWTP) was looking to reduce their raw influent Total Suspended Solids (TSS) by 50% and Biochemical Oxygen Demand (BOD) by 30%.
 However, in order to meet these objectives, they faced challenges in terms of both space and budget.

 The Nexom Answer